Intelligent dance music: Antecedents

-The origins of IDM date back to the early 1980s with the work of Japanese band Yellow Magic Orchestra (YMO).
-In 1980, YMO member Ryuichi Sakamoto's solo album B-2 Unit anticipated the sounds of IDM.
-According to NME, "the entire album eschewed traditional song structures for atmosphere and tone, anticipating the rebellious wave of 1990s IDM" a "full decade beforehand."
-According to Vice, the B-2 Unit track "E-3A" offered "a hint of the decade to come with its IDM-leaning cut-up complexities."
-YMO's 1981 album BGM was also a foundation for IDM.
+Some writers have retrospectively identified early-1980s work by the Japanese band Yellow Magic Orchestra (YMO) and its member Ryuichi Sakamoto as antecedents to later IDM.
+Sakamoto's 1980 solo album B-2 Unit has been described as anticipating aspects of the sounds later associated with IDM.
+NME described the album as emphasizing "atmosphere and tone" over traditional song structures and as anticipating 1990s IDM a decade earlier.
+According to Vice, the B-2 Unit track "E-3A" offered "a hint of the decade to come" with "IDM-leaning cut-up complexities."

+YMO's 1981 album BGM has also been discussed in relation to later IDM.
 According to Analog Planet, the BGM track "Ballet" has an IDM-like electronic soundscape that combines "electronic drums, persistent hi-hats, and sustained synths" with a "melancholic emptiness."